 And how you can control that composition is by using the lighting.
 Lighting is your number three thing.

 Where do you want the light source to come from?
-And that's where the lightbox really comes in handy.
+And that's where the lightbox really comes in handy (check out this The Complete Lifecycle of Setting Up A Still Life! available on Youtube).
 So depending on whether you choose an open stage or a closed stage box or a tabletop box, that's going to help determine a lot about your lighting.
 You decide how intense and how dramatic you would like for the lighting to be.

 Here is a link to the selfie light (affiliate link) that I use for still life and so many other studio purposes.